The Office of Communications & Marketing, Texas Tech Police Department, and Office

 The university maintains several warning and alert systems for use in the event of major storms or other disasters.
 The National Oceanic and Atmospheric Administration (NOAA) of the U.S. Department of Commerce provides continuous broadcasts of the latest weather information from the National Weather Service.
 Taped weather messages are repeated every two to three minutes and are revised hourly.
 When circumstances warrant, specially designed warning receivers (weather alert radios) can be activated.
 The weather alert radios sound an alarm indicating that an emergency exists, alerting the listener to turn the receiver up to an audible volume.

-Various sirens located throughout the campus are activated whenever the campus is in imminent danger.
+Various sirens located throughout the campus are activated whenever the campus is in imminent weather danger.
 Persons should immediately seek shelter upon hearing the siren.
-In the residence halls, fire alarm speakers with verbal instructions will be used to signal a severe weather notification.
+In the residence halls, when activated, fire alarm speakers with verbal instructions will be used to signal a severe weather notification.
 Tests of the various warning and alert systems are conducted each semester and are publicized online in advance of the tests.

 If a tornado warning is issued or a tornado is sighted, the following actions should be taken: seek inside shelter, preferably on the lowest possible floor of a building in the most interior room, away from windows and outside walls.
 The tornado shelter areas for Texas Tech buildings are included in the department Emergency Action Plan (EAP) located on the Emergency Management website.
 Be sure to evacuate upper floors of all buildings, reminding individuals to seek shelter in an interior hallway and stay away from windows; lie flat on the floor and use tables, mattresses, or blankets for cover.
 If caught in open country, lie face down in the deepest depression available such as a ditch, culvert, or ravine.
-Emergency preparedness guidelines and homeland security information are available at emergency.ttu.edu.
+Emergency preparedness guidelines and homeland security information are available at techalert.ttu.edu.

 AddressTexas Tech Downtown Center Room 218